 October 16, 1997 - Chad, the African Lion - the last of Brisby's animals, passes away.

 Fall 1997 - El Nino winter - very wet with lots of rain and mud.

 March - 8th Annual Spring Spectacular - "Animal Channels".

 May - 38 students graduate from the EATM Program.

-Summer 1998 - EATM parking lot paved - was previously all dirt from EATM to the Performing Arts building.
-Zoo without water for 2 weeks during paving.
+Summer 1998 - the parking lot in front of the EATM compound and all the way to the Music building is paved - it was previously all dirt from EATM to the Music/Performing Arts building.
+Zoo is without water for 2 weeks during paving.